cloonix/cloonix.github.io/content/blog/20240803_geforce_anti_idle_autohotkey_script.md

 But as much as I enjoy playing on Geforce Now, I sometimes encounter the issue of idle disconnects.
 To address this, I have created an Autohotkey script that keeps my session active even during periods of inactivity.
 For that my script switches back to the Geforce Windows and moves the mouse a bit.
 Whatever I was doing at that moment.
 For example: I'm looking up something on the Internet (about the game) or I reply to a text message.
 I forget about time and suddenly my game session got disconnected.
 Which could be very annoying if my game wasn't saved recently.
 This happens after a few minutes, 7 or 8 minutes it was, I guess.

-For those of you, who don't know AutoHotkey here a small summary from ChatGPT :wink:
+For those of you, who don't know AutoHotkey here is a small summary from ChatGPT :wink:

 * Autohotkey is a scripting language that allows you to automate tasks and create hotkeys for various actions on your computer.
 * It provides a simple syntax and a wide range of built-in functions, making it easy to write scripts for automating repetitive tasks or customizing your workflow.